-- Analog input voltage range - The voltage applied to analog input pin ANn during A/D conversion should be in the range $AVss \le ANn \le AVcc$. - Relationship between AVcc, AVss and Vcc, Vss Set AVss = Vss as the relationship between AVcc, AVss and Vcc, Vss.
-If the A/D converter is not used, the AVcc and AVss pins must not be left open. - Vref range The reference voltage input from the Vref pin should be set to AVcc or less.
+- Analog input voltage range The voltage applied to analog input pin ANn during A/D conversion should be in the range AVss < ANn < AVcc. - Relationship between AVcc, AVss and Vcc, Vss Set AVss = Vss as the relationship between AVcc, AVss and Vcc, Vss.
+If the A/D converter is not used, the AVcc and AVss pins must not be left open.
+In addition, analog input pins AN0 and AN1 can be used only when Vcc = AVcc. - Vref range The reference voltage input from the Vref pin should be set to AVcc or less.